A compactification of outer space which is an absolute retract: The space is not an AR when .

 \begin{lemma} Assume that $f$ is isometric when restricted to any arc of $T_0$ with nontrivial stabilizer.
-Then for all $t\in [0,1]$, the map $\psi_t:T_t\to T_1$ is isometric when restricted to arcs of $T_t$ with nontrivial stabilizer. \end{lemma}
+Then for every $t\in [0,1]$, the map $\psi_t:T_t\to T_1$ is isometric when restricted to any arc of $T_t$ with nontrivial stabilizer. \end{lemma}

-\begin{proof} Let $[a_t,b_t]\subseteq T_t$ be a nondegenerate arc with nontrivial stabilizer $c$.
+\begin{proof} Let $[a_t,b_t]\subseteq T_t$ be a nondegenerate arc with nontrivial stabilizer $\langle g\rangle$.
 We aim to show that $\psi_t(a_t)\neq \psi_t(b_t)$, which is enough to conclude since $\psi_t$ is a morphism.
-By definition of $T_t$, there exist $a,b\in T_0$ satisfying $\tau(a,ca)\le t$ and $\tau(b,cb)\le t$, with $f(ca)=f(a)$ and $f(cb)=f(b)$, such that $a_t=\phi_t(a)$ and $b_t=\phi_t(b)$.
+By definition of $T_t$, there exist $a,b\in T_0$ satisfying $\tau(a,ga)\le t$ and $\tau(b,gb)\le t$, with $f(ga)=f(a)$ and $f(gb)=f(b)$, such that $a_t=\phi_t(a)$ and $b_t=\phi_t(b)$.